mats-nk/Arduino/doc/faq/a05-board-generator.rst

 How can I run the script ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Python needs to be installed on your system.
+Python needs to be installed on your system (Its compatible with both 2.x and 3.x).

 The script is located in the ``tools`` subdirectory of the core's root installation.
-It needs to be run from the root directory,
+It needs to be run from the root directory.

 ::